Conference registration will be open until January 31st, 2024, 23:59 GMT+1.

 3. The Position Papers will be read by a special committee, which will choose the best written and researched papers.
 To qualify for this award, you will have to hand in your Position Paper on time.

 All clothing must adhere to guidelines that portray professionalism and modesty.

+Please adhere to the dress code and code of conduct of the United Nations.
 The chair reserves the right to sanction delegates who are not dressed properly.
-A dress code guide for BayernMUN is available by going to “Downloads”.
+A dress code guide for BayernMUN is available by going to Downloads.

 Age and participants